apache/nifi/nifi-external/nifi-kafka-connect/README.md

 and begin downloading them.

 In order to do this, the connect configuration must specify where to download the extensions.
 This is the reason for the "nexus.url" property that is described in both the Source Connector and the Sink Connector.
-Once downloaded, the extensions are placed in the same directory as existing NiFi Archive (NAR) files.
+Once downloaded, the extensions are placed in the configured extensions directory (configured via the
+`extensions.directory` configuration element).
+If the `extensions.directory` is not explicitly specified in the connector configuration, extensions will be added to the NAR Directory
-Unless explicitly specified in the connector configuration (via the `nar.directory` configuration element), this is auto-detected to be the same directory that the NiFi Kafka Connector was installed in.
+(configured via the `nar.directory` configuration element).
+If this is not specified, it is is auto-detected to be the same directory that the NiFi Kafka Connector was installed in.